grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 cache:
   # Backend for ruler storage cache, if not empty.
 The cache is supported for
-  # any backend except "local".
+  # any storage backend except "local".
 Supported values: memcached, redis.
   # CLI flag: -ruler-storage.cache.backend
   [backend: <string> | default = ""]